-- Expanded our business to include the provision of engineering services to design and build semiconductor Burn-In Systems - Formed a strategic alliance with Motay Electronics (which was acquired by Unisys Corporation, a US company providing system integration, network engineering, project management, and technical support services) - Extended our capabilities to provide Tape and Reel Services to semiconductor manufacturers - Relocated to our own facility with a total built-up area of approximately 12,000 sq. m. and equipped with advanced Burn-In Systems, many of which were designed and fabricated in-house - Awarded the Singapore's Enterprise 50 No. 1 ranking by the Economic Development Board in recognition of our business excellence
+- Expanded our business to include the provision of engineering services to design and build semiconductor Burn-In Systems - Formed a strategic alliance with Motay Electronics (which was acquired by Unisys Corporation, a US company providing system integration, network engineering, project management, and technical support services) - Extended our capabilities to provide Tape and Reel Services to semiconductor manufacturers - Relocated to our own facility with a total built-up area of approximately 12,000 sq. m. and equipped with advanced Burn-In Systems, many of which were designed and fabricated in-house - Awarded the EDB Enterprise 50 Awards (Ranking: 1st) in recognition of our business excellence